kroeke30/kroeke30.github.io/index.md

 ## RELEVANT WORK EXPERIENCE
 **Application Developer**
 [Triple E](https://www.tripleerv.com/), September 2023 – Present
-- Collaborate with team members to design, develop, and maintain applications.
-- Partner with various teams to identify requirements and define specifications for new projects.
-- Design and implement APIs to securely deliver data to different departments.
+- Design, develop, and maintain internal business applications used by about 150 employees across multiple departments.
+- Build and support a document management system that stores and organizes about 20 000 operational documents.
+- Develop data entry applications that streamline internal workflows and improve data accuracy.
+- Design and maintain a content management system that powers customer-facing websites managed by the marketing team.
+- Develop and maintain secure APIs that integrate ERP and other business data across internal applications.
+- Maintain and extend integrations with the Made2Manage ERP database.
+- Integrate Active Directory authentication into web and desktop applications to enable secure user sign-in and manage API key-based access for internal APIs.
-- Build solutions using Microsoft frameworks including .NET, MVC, Razor Pages, and Blazor.
+- Build and deploy solutions using C#, .NET, MVC, Razor Pages, Blazor, Entity Framework, SQL Server, and Microsoft IIS.
-- Maintain Made2Manage ERP database and ensure that in-house applications safely access and manipulate its data.
+- Optimize SQL queries and database schema to improve performance and data integrity.

 **Application Developer**
 [Pollard Banknote](https://www.pollardbanknote.com/), January 2020 – May 2020